 Only if the entire life cycle of products is known already in the design process, companies can evaluate circular economy improvements in terms of economic efficiency, climate friendliness and resource efficiency.
 This is exactly what this project aims to shed light on.
 The goal is to develop a set of rules for a Design for Circularity (DfC) that can support circular economy strategies and business models in the product development process.
 In parallel, the environmental and resource efficiency assessment of products is to be combined with artificial intelligence (AI) methods. iPoint’s focus within this project is the development of data and interaction concepts for the integration of the solution approaches into design and development environments.

-Project partner: ifu Institut für Umweltinformatik Hamburg GmbH, Institute for Industrial Ecology (INEC/ Pforzheim University), Robert Bosch GmbH, German Research Center for Artificial Intelligence (DFKI-SEE)
+Project partner: iPoint-systems gmbh (formerly ifu Hamburg), Institute for Industrial Ecology (INEC/ Pforzheim University), Robert Bosch GmbH, German Research Center for Artificial Intelligence (DFKI-SEE)

 Resource Management Projects